 New Horizons: A Way Home

 In Ohio, a single mother working a minimum wage job — the work most of our guests are eligible for — must work 100 hours each week to afford a basic two-bedroom apartment (read more).
-The City Mission is addressing this critical need for affordable housing through the New Horizons Housing Collaborative.
+The City Mission is addressing this critical need for affordable housing through the New Horizons Program.
 Through this incredibly transformative program, we work with external organizations to empower women with children to become homeowners and break the cycle of poverty.
-If you or your organization is interested in sponsoring or volunteering services for a New Horizons home, please email Ashley Field, our Community Outreach Coordinator.

 Want to stay connected?
 Sign up for our monthly e-mail list to receive inspiring stories of change!

 The City Mission is funded entirely by private donations from people like you.

 Will you provide help and hope to people in crisis today?

 84¢ OF EVERY DOLLAR DONATED IS USED DIRECTLY FOR RESIDENT CARE.